Sinuhem23/bamazon/README.md

 ## Customer Interface:

-The customer interface allows the user to view the current inventory of store items: item IDs, descriptions, department in which the item is located and priced.
-The user is then able to purchase one of the existing items by entering the item ID and the desired quantity.
-If the selected quantity is currently in stock, the user's order is fulfilled, displaying the total purchase price and updating the store database.
-If the desired quantity is not available, the user is prompted to modify their order.
+Running this application will first display all of the items available for sale.
+Include the ids, names, and prices of products for sale.

+The app should then prompt users with two messages.

+   * The first should ask the ID of the product you would like to buy.
+   * The second message should ask how many units of the product you would like to buy.

+Once the customer has placed the order, the application should check if your store has enough of the product to meet the customer's request.

+   * If not, the app should log a phrase like `Not Enough!`, and then prevent the order from going through.

+However, if your store _does_ have enough of the product, you should fulfill your order.
+   * This means updating the SQL database to reflect the remaining quantity.
+   * Once the update goes through, show the customer the total cost of their purchase.

 ## Manager Interface:

-* If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.
+If a manager selects `View Products for Sale`, the app should list every available item: the item IDs, names, prices, and quantities.

-* If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.
+If a manager selects `View Low Inventory`, then it should list all items with an inventory count lower than five.

-* If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.
+If a manager selects `Add to Inventory`, your app should display a prompt that will let the manager "add more" of any item currently in the store.

-* If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.
+If a manager selects `Add New Product`, it should allow the manager to add a completely new product to the store.

 ## To run the customer interface: